Road Cut Permits

 Our requirements for obtaining a road cut permit are as follows (these items must be on file with the City before any permits will be issued):

-*Bond shall be submitted on Sandy City bond form.
-The bond amount required may be increased based on the size of the project or the quantity of permits obtained over the past 3 years by the Permittee (see section E under "Policies" below).Bond and Insurance Companies must have an A.M.
+*Bond shall be submitted on Sandy City Excavation Bond form.
+The bond amount required may be increased based on the size of the project or the quantity of permits obtained over the past year by the Permittee (see section E under "Policies" below).Bond and Insurance Companies must have an A.M.
 Best Rating of at least A- IX.

 $1,000,000 Each Occurrence

 Insurance certificates must read as follows: Sandy City, its employees, officers, agents, volunteers and assigns are listed as an additional insureds.
 (30 days written notice shall be sent to the City upon cancellation, suspension, etc. of the policy).

 - Utah Contractors License Number (see list of acceptable license categories below)

 You can find a copy of Sandy City's bond form above, which will be used to cover any excavations within the City's right-of-way.
 We believe this form will be convenient to the contractors working in Sandy City as it is a continuous bond and will not require renewal.
 It will remain in full force and effect for all excavation permits until canceled as per the terms outlined in the bond.